 However, there is one thing that is often overlooked, or that most do not know: many of the mechanical parts in your Mac are completely shut down when you put the device to sleep.
 So when you shut the lid of your MacBook, the moving parts inside it do not keep grinding away their life.

 Now then, which of parts inside your Mac are the mechanical ones that wear out with usage?
-There’s the hard drive, the optical drive and the fans (if you have a MacBook Air or a Retina MacBook Pro then there’s ONLY the fans).
-The optical drive can be ruled out with this issue entirely, as it is only active when you're using discs, it's activity therefore having absolutely nothing to do with wether you shut your Mac down or just sleep it.
-This leaves just the hard drive and the fans.
+There are the hard drive, the optical drive and the fans (if you have a MacBook Air or a Retina MacBook Pro then there are ONLY the fans).
+The optical drive can be ruled out with this issue entirely, as it is only active when you're using discs, it's activity, therefore, has absolutely nothing to do with whether you shut your Mac down or just sleep it.
+This leaves only the hard drive and the fans.

 While we can safely conclude that sleeping your Mac rather than shutting it down is not decretory to the computer's lifespan, what if you wanted to go one step further and leave it turned on all the time?
-You might want to leave your Mac turned on all the time instead of sleeping it if you're using it as a server, or if you want to preform tasks on it where the computer will be left unattended for long periods of time (ie: Downloading large files, torrenting etc).
-Would that wear your Mac out and shorten it’s life?
+You might want to leave your Mac turned on all the time instead of sleeping it if you're using it as a server, or if you want to perform tasks on it where the computer will be left unattended for long periods of time (i.e. downloading large files, torrenting, etc).
+Would that wear your Mac out and shorten its life?

-As for the fans: MacBook fans have been known to wear out with heavy usage – However it is usually only when they are spinning at a high speed, which would only occur when the computer is very hot & under a heavy load.
+As for the fans: MacBook fans have been known to wear out with heavy usage, however, it is usually only when they are spinning at a high speed, which would only occur when the computer is very hot and under a heavy load.
 The fans are unlikely to wear out if they are only idling.
 So be aware that of your Mac's fan speed when you leave it on for long periods of time, and try to avoid letting it rev right up.
 For more information about how to cool your Mac down (and therefore lower it's fan speed) check out this article.